Geeks in Phoenix

 I'm old enough to remember the AOL disks used to come in the newspaper (1 gazillion free hours!).
 The AOL disks were always quite colorful and made a great wall collage or mobile.

 Well, first off, disks can get damaged.
 You can use a unique tool to buff it out if you scratch the bottom of a disc.
-But if scratch the top of a disc, you can damage the layer that stores data.
-Geek Tip: To destroy the data on a CD / DVD before throwing it away, scratch off all of the top layers of the disk with a sharp object, like a nail.
+But if you scratch the top of a disc, you can damage the data storage layer.
+Geek Tip: To destroy the data on a CD / DVD before throwing it away, scratch off all of the top layer of the disk with a sharp object, like a nail.

 Here's a list of a few free programs that create ISO files.